-Brian J. Lamoureux is a Partner with Pannone Lopes Devereaux & O’Gara LLC and a member of the Employment, Litigation, Cyber Law and Corporate & Business Teams.
+Brian J. Lamoureux is a Partner with Pannone Lopes Devereaux & O’Gara LLC and a member of the firm’s Litigation, Employment, Cyber Law and Corporate & Business teams.
 He is also Practitioner Faculty in Management (Business Law) at Providence College, his alma mater.

 Areas of Practice